anusha2009/Library-Management-System/README.md

 | App         | http://localhost:8080                   |
 | H2 Console  | http://localhost:8080/h2-console        |

+- H2 Console credentials:
+    - JDBC URL : jdbc:h2:file:./data/librarydb
+    - Username : sa
+    - Password : (leave blank)

 Data is persisted using a named Docker volume `h2-data`.

 ### 5. Test APIs

-Test all APIs using the Postman Collection added [here](./Library System API.postman_collection.json)
+Test all APIs using the Postman Collection added [here](./Library%20System%20API.postman_collection.json)

 All the necessary API body, parameters, authorization is included in the postman collection and this is the flow of testing the APIs: